-Currently, Mars does not make any vegan Maltesers.
-If you’re craving Maltesers but don’t want to consume animal milk, then your choices at the moment are to try a vegan alternative to Maltesers or to make your own vegan-friendly homemade Maltesers.
+Currently, Mars does not make any vegan or dairy-free Maltesers.
+If you’re craving Maltesers but don’t want to consume non-human animal milk, then your choices at the moment are to try a vegan alternative to Maltesers or to make your own vegan-friendly homemade Maltesers.

 Sign the petition

 If you want to help the cause and encourage Mars to create a vegan version of your favourite chocolate biscuit balls, then there’s a petition online to ask them to do just that.
 You can sign the petition here.